 Scott, Donia, Delin, Judy & Hartley, Anthony

 1997 The concepts of necessary conditions and sufficient conditions

 .
 Analysis Reviews

 Depraetere, Ilse & Raphael Salkie

 This list is based on CrossRef data as of 12 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.